rachelsyn/no-budget/README.md

 The `npm run validate` command automatically tests:
 - ✅ All required files exist
 - ✅ Server starts successfully
-- ✅ All API endpoints respond
+- ✅ All API endpoints respond correctly
-- ✅ Frontend build is ready
+- ✅ Frontend build is ready to serve

 If validation passes, your app is guaranteed to work!